“I have begun my work. I have two boys, ages six and seven.”

-Today, Hephzibah Children’s Association serves more than 1,000 children and their families each year with group homes for neglected and abused children; services for families struggling with issues such as poverty, chronic disease, mental illness, substance abuse or homelessness; foster care and adoption programs for children in need of loving homes; and award-winning after-school daycare on a sliding scale for families of all income levels.
+Today, Hephzibah Children’s Association serves more than 1,000 children and their families each year with group homes for neglected and abused children; services for families struggling with issues such as poverty, chronic disease, mental illness, substance abuse or homelessness; foster care and adoption programs for children in need of loving homes; Head Start and Early Head Start programs to give infants, toddlers and preschoolers from low-income families the best possible start in life; and award-winning after-school daycare on a sliding scale for families of all income levels.

 What began as one woman’s quest to help children in need more than a century ago has evolved into a full-service, internationally recognized agency with a multifaceted mission to enhance the safety and well-being of children while preserving the dignity of parents and families.